dwayn/aws-management-suite/README.md

 * The tool requires ssh and sudo access to hosts in order to accomplish tasks like mounting volumes and running system commands to start/stop services (for snapshots)
 * Copy defaults.ini to /etc/ams.ini or ~/ams.ini and edit AWS, SSH and SUDO access credentials
 * A MySQL database needs to be setup for tracking state.
 The following statements assume that the mysql database and the tool are located on the same host:
     * `CREATE DATABASE ams;` -- Create the schema
+    * `CREATE USER 'ams_user'@'localhost' IDENTIFIED WITH mysql_native_password BY 'ams_pass';`
- * `GRANT ALL PRIVILEGES ON ams.* TO 'ams_user'@'localhost' IDENTIFIED BY 'ams_pass';` -- (This will create user with username 'ams_user' and password of 'ams_pass' and give access to the new schema created)
+    * `GRANT ALL PRIVILEGES ON ams.* TO 'ams_user'@'localhost';` -- (This will give access to the new schema created)
 * Edit TRACKING_DB credentials in your ams.ini file with the proper credentials for your MySQL database (default settings are configured to match the above grant with standard mysql install)
 * `pip install -r requirements.txt` will install the handful of external dependencies
     * You have option of either running pip install as root or if you have setup a virtualenv for this tool, then you you can run pip install without root in the virtual environment
     * Documentation on setting the tool up with virtualenv is planned for the future
+    * Troubleshooting mac with homebrew mysql install:
+        * If you run into an issue with installing mysql-python that gives an error like `fatal error: 'my_config.h' file not found` you can do the following to fix it:
+        ---
+        brew install mysql
+        brew unlink mysql
+        brew install mysql-connector-c
+        sed -i -e 's/libs="$libs -l "/libs="$libs -lmysqlclient -lssl -lcrypto"/g' /usr/local/bin/mysql_config
+        pip install requirements.txt
+        brew unlink mysql-connector-c
+        brew link --overwrite mysql
+        ---
 * Suggested: add the path to ams directory to your path or add symlink to `ams` script to a directory in the system path
 * `ams internals database install` will create the current full version of all of the tables